 Rather than performing a single specialized task, general office clerks have responsibilities that often change daily with the current needs of the employer.

 Some clerks file documents or answer phones; others enter data into computers or perform other tasks using software applications.
 They also frequently use photocopiers, scanners, fax machines, and other office equipment.

 The specific duties assigned to clerks will depend on the type of office in which they work.
-For example, a general office clerk at a college or university processes application materials and answers questions from prospective students.
-A clerk at a hospital files and retrieves medical records.
+For example, a general office clerk at a college or university may process application materials and answer questions from prospective students, while a clerk at a hospital may file and retrieve medical records.

-General office clerks hold about 3.1 million jobs.
-The industries that employed the most general office clerks are as follows:
+General office clerks hold about 2.8 million jobs.
+The largest employers of general office clerks are as follows: